Help, I’m being kicked out of home

 If you find somewhere to rent, you may be eligible for housing benefit.
 Housing benefit is available to help people who are on benefits or who have low incomes to pay their rent.
 But it’s important to bear in mind that sometimes your housing benefit can be restricted and will only cover a certain amount of your rent.

 If you are homeless and in an emergency and want to speak to someone before you contact the council then you could phone Shelterline, a free, confidential, national housing advice phoneline, on 0808 800 4444.
-If you would like to speak to someone about other services for young people in your area you can call Get Connected, a free, confidential, national phoneline for young people, on 0808 808 4994 between 1pm and 11pm daily.
+If you would like to speak to someone about other services for young people in your area you can call The Mix helpline, a free, confidential, national phoneline for young people, on 0808 808 4994 between 1pm and 11pm daily.

 Answered byon 06-Mar-2014